luca-fiorito-11/jeff-dev/README.md

 # JEFF library

-This repository contains the nuclear data evaluated files selected for a candidate JEFF library release.
+This repository contains information related to the nuclear data evaluated files selected for a candidate JEFF library release.

 #### Neutron-induced file